Secant Varieties of the Varieties of Reducible Hypersurfaces in ${\mathbb P}^n$: Proper Intersections

 Similarly, if $d_1\geq 2s$, then $\dim_\k [I_{P_{i_1}}\cap I_{P_{i_2}}\cap I_{P_{i_3}}]_d\geq \binom{d-3s+n-1}{n-1}$, since

 for any $H\in S_{d-3s}$.
 Hence $v_3\geq\binom{\ell}{3}\binom{d-3s+n-1}{n-1}$.
 In the same way, if $d_1\geq ks$, then $v_k\geq\binom{\ell}{k}\binom{d-ks+n-1}{n-1}$.

 If the lower bounds on each $v_u$ above were to equal the corresponding $v_u$, then $\dim_{\k}([I_{P_1}]_d+ \cdots +[I_{P_\ell}]_d)=\sum_{1\leq u\leq\ell}(-1)^{u+1}v_u$ becomes precisely the formula given in Conjecture \ref{conj:main conj}(b) and proved in a special case in Theorem \ref{thm:dim formula}.
-Of course, because cancellations may occur in an alternating sum, it is possible for the formula in Conjecture \ref{conj:main conj}(b) to hold even if some of the lower bounds were to be strictly less than their corresponding $v_u$. \end{rem}
+Of course, because cancellations may occur in an alternating sum, it is possible for the formula in Conjecture \ref{conj:main conj}(b) to hold even if some of the lower bounds were to be strictly less than their corresponding $v_u$.
+However, this paper makes the case that the proper context for Conjecture \ref{conj:main conj} is intersection theory of projective schemes.
+When the intersections are not proper, we will show in the coming sections that Conjecture \ref{conj:main conj} is a consequence of conjecturing that a Lefschetz property governs the behavior of the intersections.
+This presents a novel and structural approach to the dimension of secant varieties that we feel makes the conjecture much more strongly motivated than it otherwise would be (since it gives a unified perspective for the case of proper intersections, where we prove the formula of Conjecture \ref{conj:main conj}, and the case of improper intersections, where the formula is only conjectural), and furthermore provides new tools for the computations. \end{rem}